Ad hoc announcement pursuant to Art. 53 LR

 Core operating income expected to grow mid single digit

-Our guidance assumes that we see a continuing return to normal global healthcare systems, including prescription dynamics, and no Sandostatin LAR generics enter in the US.
+Our guidance assumes that we see a continuing return to normal global healthcare systems, including prescription dynamics, and that no Gilenya and no Sandostatin LAR generics enter in the US.

 Foreign exchange impact

-If late-October exchange rates prevail for the remainder of 2022, the foreign exchange impact for the year would be negative 7 percentage points on net sales and negative 8 percentage points on core operating income.
+If mid-July exchange rates prevail for the remainder of 2022, the foreign exchange impact for the year would be negative 6 to negative 7 percentage points on net sales and negative 7 to negative 8 percentage points on core operating income.
 The estimated impact of exchange rates on our results is provided monthly on our website.

 |Excluding Roche income2||Reported|